Skip to content

 Depends on the number of sites and technique.
 You receive a written estimate at consultation.

 Often yes, at least partially, when the graft is medically necessary (active recession, sensitivity).
-We submit claims on your behalf.
+We accept Blue Cross Blue Shield of Massachusetts (Indemnity) and Delta Dental (Premier) directly; for other carriers we submit claims on your behalf.

 Rarely if the underlying cause is addressed (aggressive brushing, bite issue, gum disease).
 We manage all three in-house.